What is the Federation?

 Membership is open to any society or body specialising in family history or an associated discipline.
 Full membership is open to properly constituted organisations in the British Isles and associate membership is available to overseas family history, genealogical and heraldic groups as well as to other bodies within the British Isles for whom family history is a secondary interest.

 Education is a vital element within the Federation.
 This is achieved informally through the regular meetings and discussions conducted by its member societies; also formally through the many courses on family history organised around the world.
-A list of speakers prepared to talk on family history, heraldry or allied topics is available from the Federation.
+A list of speakers prepared to talk on family history, heraldry or allied topics can be found in our Directory of Speakers

 Co-operation between family historians, heraldists, archivists, archaeologists and many others is essential as more and more people become involved in the study of their roots and heritage.
 The Federation is the ideal vehicle for such cooperation.
 A full list of member societies' contact details is available.